Anna Foglietta

 Anna Foglietta (born 3 April 1979) is an Italian actress.
 She has appeared in the films Escort in Love and Ex – Amici come prima!.
 She has also appeared in several television series such as Distretto di Polizia and The Mafia Kills Only in Summer.

 Biography

 Foglietta was born and raised in Rome from a family of Neapolitan origins.
-She won the Nastro d'Argento for Best Actress, with Un giorno all'improvviso.
+She won the Nastro d'Argento for Best Actress, with If Life Gives You Lemons.